J4NN0/OS161/README.md

 # Writing a new system call

   1. In kern/arch/mips/syscall/syscall.c there is switch case in which you can menage the system calls
-  2. To menage a system call it's necessary an integer code:
+  2. To menage a system call it's necessary an integer code.
+See:

-         See kern/include/kern/syscall.h
+         kern/include/kern/syscall.h

   3. Create your system call in kern/syscall/my_syscalls.c
-  4. Modify kern/include/syscall.h adding a protorype if the syscall function
+  4. Modify kern/include/syscall.h adding a prototype of the syscall function
   5. Modify kern/conf/conf.kern inserting the new file (#System call layer):

          file syscall/my_syscalls.c